There is an option now on your profile page

 - The Flemish playwright Hugo Claus originally titled his first novel The Duck Hunt, then decided to change it to The Metsiers (title in Dutch: De Metsiers), the name of the family on which the plot focuses.
 The novel ends on a duck hunt during which the mentally ill son of the Metsiers family gets shot in the face and dies, but Claus wanted the title to put the whole emphasis on the title characters (some scholars insist that this is such a deliberate and important choice).
 Then the novel was translated into French, English, etc. with the title The Duck Hunt.

-- The British television spy series starring Patrick McGoohan was titled Danger Man in the UK, Secret Agent everywhere else, but the chorus of the American theme song by Johnny Rivers is "Secret Agent Man."
+- The British television spy series starring Patrick McGoohan was titled Danger Man in the United Kingdom, Secret Agent everywhere else, but the chorus of the American theme song by Johnny Rivers is "Secret Agent Man."

 - The Analects of Confucius are mistitled in English.
 The actual title, Lún Yǔ, means "discussion over Confucius' words" — "analects" are a collection of excerpts from a literary work, an inaccurate description for the book in question.